dbascode/dbascode/README.md

 Command | Description
 --------|------------
-<code>plan&nbsp;&lt;source&gt;&nbsp;[options]</code> | Compare old and new states and create a migration plan.
+<pre lang="shell script">plan&nbsp;&lt;source&gt;&nbsp;[options]</pre> | Compare old and new states and create a migration plan.
 The new state is read from the `source` file path.
 If the `---output` option specified, creates the plan file to be used for migration.
 DbAsCode will print changes in human-readable format to `stdout`.
 You can redirect the output to a file and save it as an artifact during CI/CD.
 <code>migrate&nbsp;[options]</code> | Performs migration.
 Either `--plan` or `--migration` options must be specified for migration.
 If a plan is specified, pgascode will read SQL queries to execute from it.
 If another migration was performed since the state file creation, the migration will fail.
 If a source is specified, pgascode will generate a migration plan and execute it immediately.

 #### Options